ZhenyiWangTHU/HemaScopeR/INSTALL.md

 ###### C. Install required Python-packages

-These Python-packages must be installed for Python-based steps in HemaScopeR, otherwise, Python-based analysis steps cannot be performed.
+These Python-packages must be installed for Python-based steps in HemaScopeR.

 ```Python
 numpy 1.23.5